-ESG stands for finding a balance between financial returns, transparency, social interests and the environment without losing the balance there between.
-Contrary to popular belief, it appears that this balance leads to better results for both the company and society.
-There is a broad consensus that ESG objectives ultimately create value for portfolio companies, both from a risk and value creation.
+ESG is about finding the right balance between financial performance, transparency, social interests and environmental considerations—without losing sight of any of them.
+Contrary to what is often assumed, this balance tends to produce better outcomes for both the company and society.
+There is broad consensus that ESG objectives ultimately create added value for portfolio companies, both through risk reduction and through value creation.

 In order to comply with the Corporate Sustainability Reporting Directive (CSRD) of the EU, many private equity firms and portfolio companies will need to report extensively on their sustainability performance.